MaksaPN/angular-webpack-seed/README.md

   3. Separated vendor, polyfills and app files.
   4. Compiling and minifying resources for production, with hashed filenames and source maps.
   5. Manifest json file support to allow for caching of unchanged files when building.
+  6. Linting .css/.sass files using stylelint-webpack-plugin and stylelint-config-standard.
 5. Using ng2-translate to setup internationalization.

 # Running the app